 - 1. The UE sends the RRCReestablishmentRequest. - 2A-5A.
 Depicts the case where the UE context could not be retrieved by the new gNB-CUA.
 In step 2A, the NR CGI associated to PLMNA is indicated.
-In step 5A, the gNB-CUA would prepare the possibility to revert back to normal RRC Connection Establishment, indicating that the UE Context was not retrieveable and may include the
+In step 5A, the gNB-CUA would prepare the possibility to revert back to normal RRC Connection Establishment, indicating that the UE Context was not retrieveable and may include the re-directed RRC message as received in step 1.
+After step 5A, the gNB-DUA may redirect the UE towards the PLMN indicated in DL RRC MESSAGE TRANSFER message, if the PLMN assistance information is provided by the gNB-CUA.
+If the New gNB-DUA/B was not able to deduce the RRC message from step 1, this indicator triggers step 2B.
+The New gNB-DUA is supposed to trigger the release the UE-associated signalling connection (not shown). - 2B-5B.

-- 2B-5B.
 Depicts the case where the UE context was retrieveable by the New gNB-CUB.
 In step 2B, the NR CGI associated to PLMNB is indicated.
 Step 2B also includes the C-RNTI allocated at reception of step 1. - 6-8.
-The RRC Connection Reestablishment continues with the New gNB-CUB. - NOTE: If all gNB-CUs indicate that the UE context is not retrievable, the RRC connection reestablishment falls back to RRC Connection setup, as described in section 8.11.2. - NOTE: Initiating procedures from $gNB-DU_A$ towards $gNB-CU_A$ and from $gNB-DU_B$ to $gNB-CU_B$ in parallel is not precluded.
+The RRC Connection Reestablishment continues with the New gNB-CUB. - NOTE: If all gNB-CUs indicate that the UE context is not retrievable, the RRC connection reestablishment falls back to RRC Connection setup, as described in clause 8.11.2. - NOTE: Initiating procedures from gNB-DUA towards gNB-CUA and from gNB-DUB to gNB-CUB in parallel is not precluded.